 G-22-0 Acceptable Use of Information Technology Resources

-If you have questions, please contact COCC's Chief Information Officer (541/383-7219).
-Central Oregon Community College encourages the use and application of information technologies to support the research, instruction, and public service mission of the institution.
-COCC computers and networks provide access to resources on and off campus, as well as the ability to communicate with other users worldwide.
+This acceptable use policy (AUP) governs the use of computers, networks and services by all persons at Central Oregon Community College (COCC).
+COCC computers, networks and services provide access to information resources on and off campus, as well as the ability to communicate with others worldwide.
 Such open access is a privilege and requires that individual users act responsibly.
-Users must respect the rights of other users, respect the integrity of systems and related physical resources, and observe all relevant laws, regulations, and contractual obligations.
+Users must respect the rights of others, respect the integrity of systems and related physical resources, and observe all relevant laws, regulations, and contractual obligations.

 COCC technology resources are intended for academic and college-related business functions.
 Any for-profit use of these resources is prohibited.
 When accessing remote/hosted systems, users are responsible for obeying the policies set forth herein as well as the policies of other organizations.
 Misuse of COCC computing, networking, or information resources may result in the immediate loss of computing and/or network access.
 Any violation of this policy or local, state, or federal laws may be referred to appropriate COCC offices and/or, as appropriate, law enforcement authorities.
 COCC may monitor and record usage to enforce its policies and may use information gained in this way in disciplinary and criminal proceedings.

 You must ensure that your actions and the computers you own, or that are assigned for your use, do not negatively impact the functionality and availability of COCC computers, networks and services.
 You must not circumvent or alter protections or other restrictions.
 You may not use COCC resources to gain unauthorized access to college services or other services for which you are not authorized.
 COCC reserves the right to limit access to its computers and networks and remove or limit access to material posted or distributed on COCC-owned computers or networks.